Heavy periods: what is the reason and what to do

 - use of hygiene products with the highest degree of protection.

-Varieties of menorrhagia:
+Types of menorrhagia:

 - Secondary menorrhagia occurs in adult women with an already established menstrual cycle.
 Hypermenstrual syndrome in this case often becomes a symptom of serious diseases.